This is what happens when your hero is a teenage boy...

 Nina has used her mind-control ability to lure her childhood sweetheart away from his wife, and kept using it on him to force him to stay with her for quite some time.
 It is also implied that Cameron and Nina broke up because she used her ability on him in a way that made him very uncomfortable.

-Explicit on Misfits, wherein Alisha's power is to make men ravenously lustful for her.
+Explicit with Alisha's power, which is to make men ravenously lustful for her.

 Later, Curtis and his girlfriend discuss using his time-jump power at just the right time...